palewire/californiacivicdata.org/_posts/2018-01-25-index-drop-and-copy.md

 Today the California Civic Data Coalition released a powerful improvement to its open-source tool for importing data via the Django web framework.

-Version 2.2 of [django-postgres-copy](http://django-postgres-copy.californiacivicdata.org/en/latest/), now available on the Python Package Index, boosts the performance PostgreSQL's [COPY](https://www.postgresql.org/docs/9.2/static/sql-copy.html) command by automatically dropping indexes and constraints on the table prior to the load.
+Version 2.2 of [django-postgres-copy](http://django-postgres-copy.californiacivicdata.org/en/latest/), now available on the Python Package Index, boosts the performance of PostgreSQL's [COPY](https://www.postgresql.org/docs/9.2/static/sql-copy.html) command by automatically dropping indexes and constraints on the table prior to the load.

 The result is a significantly faster ingestion.
 Our speed tests -- using tens of millions of state records -- found the change reduced load time of large tables *by nearly one third*.